zavolanlab/zarp/README.md

     touch cluster.json
     ```

-3. Use your editor of choice to manually populate these files with appropriate
+3. Use your editor of choice to populate these files with appropriate
 values.
 Have a look at the examples in the `tests/` directory to see what the
 files should look like, specifically: